 Diaspora in Edwidge Danticat's Short-Story Cycle The Dew Breaker."
 LIT: Literature Interpretation Theory.
 25.3 (2014): 220-241.

 "Religious Difference, Cultural Pluralism, and Eboo Patel's Pedagogical Challenge to U.S. Multicultural Studies."
 Annual Conference of The Society for the Study of the Multi-Ethnic Literature of the United States (MELUS): Pittsburgh, Pennsylvania (March 2013).

 "Teaching the American Protest Novel: Meridel Le Sueur's The Girl and Its Pedagogy of Protest."
-Annual Conference of the Association for Core Texts and Courses (ACTC): Milwaukee, Wisconsin (March 2012).
+Annual Conference of the Association for Core Texts and Courses (ACTC): WI (March 2012).

 "Figures of Flight and Entrapment in Edwidge Danticat's Krik?
 Krak!"
 The Rocky Mountain Review of Language and Literature: The Journal of the Rocky Mountain Modern Language Association.
 65.1, 2011.

 "Caribbean Daughters of the Diaspora: From Paule Marshall to Edwidge Danticat."
 The 24th Annual Symposium on African American Culture and Philosophy, "(Re)Visioning the Black Caribbean: Spaces, Places, and Voices," Purdue University: West Lafayette, IN (November 2008).